 Your student printing account balance shows at the top of the touchscreen on the Uniprintstation printer after you have swiped your student ID card.

-You can add funds to your student card by using any one of these ways:
+You can add funds to your student card by using either of these ways:

 - Credit Card Gateway payment (transaction fees apply) via electronic devices and iPhones.

 If all or part of your job fails to print, please fill out the Student Printing Refund Request Form

 Funds on your student printing account will expire on 30 November the year following your final enrolment at the University of Otago.
 For example the final enrolment was in 2013, the funds on your account will expire on 30 November 2014.